oracle-livelabs/database/23cfree/create-views/create-views.md

 3. Populating a duality view automatically updates the data shown in related duality views by updating their underlying tables.
 For example, inserting documents into the `MOVIES_DV` duality view updates both the `MOVIE_DETAILS` table and the movies to genre mappings table.

     To verify the changes, you can list the contents of the `MOVIES_DV` and `GENRES_DV` duality views.
 These views are based on the `MOVIES_DETAILS` and genres tables, respectively.
-Use the following SQL script:
+Copy the sql below and click **Run Script**:

     ```
     <copy>